 Powhatan County Public Schools is one of the eleven school divisions that participates and supports the Maggie L. Walker Governor's School for Government and International Studies.
 Established in 1991, the Governor's School for Government and International Studies serves high school students selected on the basis of aptitude and interest in government and international studies, and who intend to pursue a college preparatory program.

 The admissions process is highly competitive and seeks to include a pool of culturally diverse applicants which represent the demographics of the school division.
 Local and regional selection committees are provided with a variety of information to identify students who have the potential for success at Maggie L. Walker Governor's School.
-Students residing in Powhatan County during their eighth grade year have opportunity to submit an application to the Admissions Coordinator through the county's Gifted Coordinator.
+Students residing in Powhatan County during their eighth-grade year have the opportunity to submit an application to the Admissions Coordinator through the county's Gifted Coordinator.

-Students expressing interest in applying for Maggie L. Walker Governor's School are strongly encouraged to have completed the following courses, if offered during the middle school years:
+Students expressing interest in applying for Maggie L. Walker Governor's School are strongly encouraged to have completed the following courses if offered during the middle school years:

 - Algebra I

 - One year of an International Language

 Appomattox Regional Governor's School for the Arts & Technology